SharePoint/PnP-Guidance/articles/Bulk-user-profile-update-api-for-sharepoint-online.md

 **Can I import string based multi-value properties?**
 No. This is not currently supported with this API.

+**What permissions are required for executing this API??**
+You will need to have Global Admin permissions currently.
+SharePoint Admin is not sufficient.

 **Can I import taxonomy based multi-value properties?**
 No. This is not currently supported with this API.